Policies & Procedures

 A. Notice Of Designated Title IX Coordinator And Deputy Coordinators

 The College has designated Ruth Jones to serve as the College’s Title IX Coordinator.
-The College has designated Jacalyn Feigelman, Associate Director of Human Resources for Employee Relations and Training, Alison Haehnel, Head Softball Coach, and Eileen Spain, Chemistry Professor, as Deputy Title IX Deputy Coordinators.
+The College has designated Jacalyn Feigelman, Associate Director of Human Resources for Employee Relations and Training, Alison Haehnel, Head Softball Coach, and Bevin Ashenmiller, Associate Professor of Economics, as Deputy Title IX Deputy Coordinators.
 The Title IX Coordinator and Deputy Coordinators can be contacted by telephone, email, or in person during regular office hours:

 Title IX Coordinator